dberger2/dberger2.github.io/about.md

 ## The beach!

-I can think of better places to be than at the beach!
+I can think of better places to be than all the beaches along the NC coastline!

 ![OBX](/images/OBX.webp)

 ## Hiking!

-Enjoying time to visit some of the parks and see the views in the appalachains!
+Always enjoy taking time to visit some of the parks and see the views in the appalachains!

 ![Hiking](/images/Mountains.jpg)